zikun-li/AdaServe-Artifact-Evaluation/README.md

 - Run `./docker/cleanup_containers.sh` after you are done to stop and destroy the container and all docker images/data.
 - From the host machine, delete the `AdaServe-Artifact-Evaluation` repo and any other files you have created/downloaded

-## Running the experiments
+## Running the Experiments

 Here are step-by-step instructions for reproducing the evaluation results in the paper.

 Please note that, due to the difference machine setups mentioned in Due to the difference in machine setups mentioned in the second section, the evaluation results will be different from what shown in the paper.
-However, the evaluation results should follow similar trend with what we've shown in the paper.
+However, the evaluation results should follow similar trend with what we've shown in the paper and support the same claims.

 ### Figure 8 and 9